TheFifthRider/simply-roleplaying-webapp/docs/character/special_abilities.md

 >
 > As two actions, by spending 1 _firsthand supernatural experience_ I can roll Knowledge to both **Get Answers** about a supernatural creature I can see and **Help** myself or others by recalling how to deal with it in the same roll.
 Before I roll, I can trade one of my d12s for a d20.

-Your combined action will usually still require you to spend the same number of total actions, but now that they are one roll both benefit from any strengthening upgrades you provide.
+Your combined special ability will usually still require you to spend the same number of total actions, but now that they are one roll both benefit from any strengthening upgrades you provide.

-You can also combine already upgraded abilities, or actions you have that nobody else does!
+You can also combine already upgraded special abilities!

 > <i class="ra ra-sword"></i> **Divine Weapon**
 >